orbitbot/misbehave/README.md

 `misbehave` is a small library for adding IDE-like text entry to HTML `contenteditable` tags, inspired by [behave.js](https://github.com/iamso/Behave.js).
 When you need something, but [Ace Editor](https://github.com/ajaxorg/ace) and [CodeMirror](https://github.com/codemirror/CodeMirror) seem large (they're probably more robust, so pick your poison).

 `misbehave` is modular and contains string utils that should be re-usable if you need to implement f.e. auto-indent in an IDE-like way in javascript.
-[Check the README](utils/README.md) for details.
+[Check the utils README](utils/README.md) for details.
 The indentation behaviour for `misbehave` is currently hardcoded for javascript code entry, and may not perform to expectations if used for other languages.

 - [Live demo on GH pages](https://orbitbot.github.io/misbehave/)
 - Experimental [live demo with javascript syntax highlighting](https://orbitbot.github.io/misbehave/prismjs.html) using [Prism.js](http://prismjs.com/)